zippity21/Stardew_Valley_Regression_Mod/README.md

 - Left Alt + Left Shift + S: Decrease Bowel Continence

 ## Basic Mechanics
-You now get hungry and thristy over time and from doing work.
+You now get hungry and thirsty over time, and from doing work.
 Getting too hungry or thirsty gives you de-buffs.
 Of course, you can alleviate your hunger by eating food, and slake your thirst by drinking beverages (including water from a water source, your watering can, or things like wine, coffee, etc.).

 Of course, that food and water have to go somewhere :).
 You now also have to worry about having to go potty.
 Your bladder and bowels increase naturally over time, and will increase more/faster depending on what you eat/drink.
 Currently the only toilet is in your house, so if you're out and about, you have a few options:
 - Try to hold it and run home to use the potty like a big boy/girl.